The Power of Data Reduction for Matching: Kernelization for Matching on General Graphs

-Now consider the remaining edges within~$G-X$.
-To this end, observe that the algorithm performs two actions on the edges: deleting the edges (\cref{line:delete-u-v}) and finding and augmenting along an alternating path (\cref{line:pick-alternating-path,line:augment-alternating-path}).
-Clearly, after deleting an edge it will no longer be considered, so it remains to show that edge is part of at most one alternating path used in \cref{line:pick-alternating-path,line:augment-alternating-path}.
+It remains to consider the edges within~$G-X$.
+To this end, observe that the algorithm performs two actions on the edges: deleting the edges (\cref{line:delete-u-v}) and finding and augmenting along an alternating path (\cref{line:alternating-path-augment,line:select-child,line:augment,line:update-w}).
+Clearly, after deleting an edge it will no longer be considered, so it remains to show that each edge is part of at most one alternating path in \cref{line:augment}.
 Assume toward a contradiction that the algorithm augments along an edge twice or more.
-From all the edges that are augmented twice or more let~$e \in E$ be one that is closest to the root of the tree~$e$ is contained in, that is, there is no edge closer to a root.
-Let~$w_1$ and~$u_1'$ be the endpoints of the first augmenting path~$P_1$ containing~$e$ and~$w_2$ and~$u_2'$ the endpoints of the second augmenting path~$P_2$ containing~$e$.
-Observe that for each augmenting path chosen in \cref{line:pick-alternating-path} it holds that one endpoint is a leaf and the other endpoint is an ancestor of this leaf.
-Assume without loss of generality that~$u_1'$ and~$u_2'$ are the leaves and~$w_1$ and~$w_2$ are their respective ancestors.
+From all the edges that are augmented twice or more let~$e \in E$ be one that is closest to the root of the tree containing~$e$, that is, there is no edge closer to a root.
+Let~$P_1$ and~$P_2$ be the first two augmenting paths containing~$e$.
+Assume without loss of generality that the algorithm augmented along~$P_1$ in iteration~$i_1$ and along~$P_2$ in iteration~$i_2$ of the while loop in \cref{line:run-on-L} with~$i_1 \le i_2$.
+Let~$w_1$ and~$w_2$ be the two start points (the respective vertex~$w$ in \cref{line:def-w-v}) of~$P_1$ and~$P_2$ respectively.
 Let~$u_1$ and~$v_1$ ($u_2$ and~$v_2$) be the vertices deleted in \cref{line:delete-u-v} which in turn made~$w_1$ ($w_2$) free.
-Observe that~$e$ does not contain any of these four vertices~$u_1,v_1,u_2,v_2$ since before augmenting~$P_1$ ($P_2$) the vertices~$u_1$ and~$v_1$ ($u_2$ and~$v_2$) are deleted.
-Since~$e$ is contained in both paths, either~$w_1$ is an ancestor of~$w_2$ or vice versa: the case $w_1 = w_2$ cannot happen since for the second augmenting path the endpoint~$w_2 = w_1$ would not be matched to~$v_2$; a contradiction (see \cref{line:def-w-v}).
+Observe that~$e$ does not contain any of these four vertices~$u_1,v_1,u_2,v_2$ since before augmenting~$P_1$ ($P_2$) the vertices~$u_1$ and~$v_1$ ($u_2$ and~$v_2$) are deleted in \cref{line:delete-u-v}.
+Since~$e$ is contained in both paths, either~$w_1$ is an ancestor of~$w_2$ or vice versa (or~$w_1 = w_2$).